 How do you get started with trademarking your brand?

-In the short video below, learn all about the five quick tips on getting your trademarking process started.
+Learn all about the five quick tips on getting your trademarking process started in the short video below.

 Tip number one, get it done.
 Unless you're building your business hoping to fail miserably in the next year or two, there's really no situation when not having your brand trademarked is better than having your brand trademarked.
 Every single time, having your brand protected beats a situation when you don't.
 Just as simple as that.